maks-ymilian/simple-unity-neural-network/README.md

-A simple C# neural network implementation in Unity There are 2 scenes, one trains it to reproduce a function, the other trains it to recognize hand drawn digits.
+A simple C# neural network implementation in Unity.

+There are 2 scenes, one trains it to reproduce a function, the other trains it to recognize hand drawn digits.